joantolos/blog/content/blog/checked_vs_unchecked_exceptions.md

 Dealing with exceptions is not trivial.
 In fact, error managing on software it's a whole art in itself.
 A good error managing in your software can make the difference between a nice software and a really good piece of software.

-Theoretically, the only point where a program can interrupt it's execution is on startup because it lacks some resources... files, external connections or wathever it is.
+Theoretically, the only point where a program can interrupt it's execution is on startup because it lacks some resources... files, external connections or whatever it is.
 If the program can start, the rest of problems must be able to be dealt during execution without any need to stop or disrupt the program.

 ### References: